wodby/.github/profile/README.md

 ## Wodby, Inc

-Wodby is a Kubernetes Platform as a Service that helps you deploy your app to Kubernetes.
+Wodby is a Kubernetes Platform as a Service that helps you deploy your apps to Kubernetes.

 We provide configurable stacks with auto-updates to simplify deployment to Kubernetes.